Rich Dibbins, founder of legal sector specialist Staxton Digital, outlines how to select the right supplier for your

-Working with a larger digital agency can be a more secure option, particularly if you are looking for a long-term partner who can work across your whole digital strategy.
+Working with a larger digital agency can be a safer option, particularly if you are looking for a long-term partner who can work across your whole digital strategy.
 Agencies can provide a full package of services, find it easier to keep up with changing technology, and are in a better position to throw resources at a large or urgent project.
 Against this, costs tend to be higher and an agency may push for a full-service solution even if your specific requirements are relatively narrow.

 Experience and expertise

 You are likely to feel more comfortable if a supplier has previous experience in the legal sector.
 In practical terms, this should mean that they have a better understanding of how the legal market works and what the implications are for your website.

 If that is what you are looking for, be specific about the kind of experience you are looking for.
 Working on a consumer-facing website for a personal injury firm may not be much help if your website is aimed at mid-sized corporates.